 Unfortunately, there’s no definite answer to the question as quite how much you’ll have to pay depends on your business, your requirements and your card turnover.

 PDQ machines have a number of fees you have to pay throughout your contract.
-In the next few sections, I’ll run through common charges, which I have categorised into the following segments:
+In the next few sections, we’ll run through common charges, which we have categorised into the following segments:

 - Upfront Costs